Marshall Terrill: McQueen's camper truck

 In September 2015 the "RV Share" site published pictures and a story based on Marshall Terrill's discovery of a vintage camper truck used by McQueen to preserve his anonymity, days prior to his death.

 Le Mans In the Rearview Mirror

 In 2017 Marshall Terrill published the coffee table version of Steve McQueen: Le Mans In the Rearview Mirror, another tome from Dalton Watson and written around the infamous 1971 McQueen racing film, with cinema property master Don Nunley.

 The Salvation of an American Icon

 On 13 June 2017 both Pastor Greg Laurie and Marshall Terrill released Steve McQueen: The Salvation of an American Icon which magnified McQueen's life in his pursuit of Christianity.
-From the book, Terrill was executive producer on the feature documentary Steve McQueen: American Icon, narrated by actor Gary Sinese, released nationwide 28 September 2017.
+From the book, Terrill was executive producer on the feature documentary Steve McQueen: American Icon, narrated by actor Gary Sinise, released nationwide 28 September 2017.
 The fim grossed US$1.2-million worldwide upon release, in 787 catalogued theatres.